Present Simple

 Present Simple Structure: Third-Person Singular

-When you want to make affirmative sentences in the third-person singular, you need to add 's' to the main verb.
+To form an affirmative sentences with a present simple verb and a third-person singular subject, you need to add '-s' to the main verb.
 Here are some examples:

 The cat drinks water from this bowl.